manadream/electronics-blog/_posts/electronics/2025-11-9-240p-test-suite-on-a-raspberry-pi-for-crt-testing-calibration-repair.md

 include distroconfig-composite.txt
 ```
 6. Next, open the file `cmdline.txt` in a text editor.
 7. Add `video=Composite-1:720x480@60ie` to the end of the one line in the file and save it.
-It should look like this:
+It should look something like this (the UUIDs and other values will likely be different):
 ```
 boot=UUID=1704-1837 disk=UUID=b6a5e937-7d11-4142-87f9-3c4a5a54cfa6 quiet console=tty0 video=Composite-1:720x480@60ie
 ```

 ## Step 3: Copy 240p Test Suites to the Pi

-With your SD card still inserted, download the SNES and Genesis 240p Test Suites [from here](https://artemiourbina.itch.io/240p-test-suite), rename them to `SNES-240p.sfc` and `Genesis-240p.bin` (or whatever you want) and copy them to the `roms` folder on `LAKKA_DISK`.
+With your SD card still inserted, download the SNES and Genesis 240p Test Suites [from here](https://artemiourbina.itch.io/240p-test-suite), rename them to `240p-SNES.sfc` and `240p-Genesis.bin` (or whatever you want) and copy them to the `roms` folder on `LAKKA_DISK`.

-Then download the NES 240p Test Suite [from here](https://github.com/pinobatch/240p-test-mini/releases) (it's the file called 240pee.nes), rename it to `NES-240p.nes` and copy it to the `roms` folder.
+Then download the NES 240p Test Suite [from here](https://github.com/pinobatch/240p-test-mini/releases) (it's the file called 240pee.nes), rename it to `240p-NES.nes` and copy it to the `roms` folder.

 Finally, add whatever other test roms you want to the `roms` folder.

 ## Step 4: Getting Composite Output From Your Pi

-All Rapspberry Pis can output composite video, but where the signal is output is different depending on the model.
+All Raspberry Pis can output composite video, but where the signal is output is different depending on the model.

 For a Raspberry Pi Zero 1, the output is made available via 2 through-holes on the Pi's PCB.
 They are labelled by a box around them with the text `TV` screen printed next to it.